"An ambitious, dynamic researcher, committed to all aspects of academic life"

 It is a matter of perception.
 The program has a lot of potential, with great professors, lawyers, and experts from many countries, so all the conditions are there for it to remain a reputable institution.
 In addition to all this, of course, I also have a responsibility, being one of the first generation, so I try to treat it as such.

-What has been the best experience at the CEA for you so far?
+What has been your best experience so far at the CEA UM?

 What message do you have for future juniors?